lydiadr/epi-experience/README.md

-## Website for 'Predictive Modelling, Artificial Intelligence and Decision Support in Health and Medicine'
+## Website for 'From Causation to Controlling Outbreaks: an Epidemiology Experience'